Ajatt-Tools/rikaitan/docs/faq.md

 The vast majority of EPWING dictionaries are proprietary, so they are unfortunately not able to be included in this extension due to copyright reasons.

-**When are you going to add support for $MYLANGUAGE?**

-Developing Rikaitan requires a decent understanding of Japanese sentence structure and grammar, and other languages are likely to have their own unique set of rules for syntax, grammar, inflection, and so on.
-Supporting additional languages would not only require many additional changes to the codebase, it would also incur significant maintenance overhead and knowledge demands for the developers.
-Therefore, suggestions and contributions for supporting new languages will be declined, allowing Rikaitan's focus to remain Japanese-centric.